jtornero/tracker4R101/README.md

 mobile_id;point_id;lat;lon

-To show the tracked points over a map, just load the file tracking.csv as a CSV layer in QGIS enabling file whatching, so everytime a new point is appended by TRACKER.py it is shown
+To show the tracked points over a map, just load the file tracking.csv as a CSV layer in QGIS enabling file whatching, so everytime a new point is appended by TRACKER.py it is shown on the map.

 If you want to track many runners/vehicles at the same time, in priciple it should be as easy as running the DEVICE.py script in each of the devices, ensuring they have properly set the mobile_id variable to something meaningful